The Háifoss Hike, Iceland

 - Start of the Hike: directly from the parking area, keep following the trail until you see the trail posts.

-From the parking area, head toward the lookout over Haifoss and Granni.
+From the parking area, head toward the lookout over Háifoss and Granni.
 The site is fenced, and you can follow the fence on the way down the side of the cliff.
-After a few hundred meters, you will notice orange trail poles marking the trail.
+As you walk further down the cliffs, you will notice orange trail poles marking the trail.
+That is the trail that leads to the bottom of the falls.

-Keep following the trail down.
-After a bit, you will have to climb a small three-step ladder.
+Keep following the trail downhill.
+After a bit, you will have to climb a small three-step ladder over a fence.
 Next, the trail will turn to your right, down the side of the cliff.
+Here it gets a little steeper and rockier.
 From here, the trail continues down until you reach the bottom of the gorge.

 View of Haifoss from the trail